 "Nvidia has no choice but to take steps in the context of the fear, uncertainty and outrage likely to be stimulated by a robot car killing a human being," Roger Lanctot, an automotive technology analyst with Strategy Analytics, wrote in a blog post https://bit.ly/2GaIBCN on Tuesday.

-The Nvidia DRIVE platform is used by over 370 companies developing self-driving technology, including automakers and robotaxi companies and makers of self-driving hardware, such as sensors, Huang said on Tuesday.
+The Nvidia DRIVE platform is now used by over 370 companies developing self-driving technology, including automakers and robotaxi companies and those making self-driving hardware, such as sensors, CEO Huang said on Tuesday.

 Analyst Kinngai Chan from Summit Insight Group said he does not expect the suspension to hurt Nvidia's earnings.

-The question is whether it would be one or two years before fully autonomous vehicles are ready, Chan said, adding if it is pushed out further then the multiple for stock needs to come down as the valuation is very high.
+The question is whether it would be one or two years before fully autonomous vehicles are ready, Chan said, adding if it's pushed out further then the multiple for stock needs to come down as the valuation is very high.

 Nvidia trades at 37.60 times forward 12-months earnings, compared with 18.92 for its peer group.

 Nvidia, which generates bulk of its revenue from chips used in gaming and data centers, reported automotive revenue of $132 million in the fourth quarter ended Jan.
 28. That mainly consist of revenue from infotainment and development agreements for self-driving cars.